Can improving your network monitoring actually increase your revenue? Telikom PNG thinks it can, and they're about to prove it.

 Increasing customer satisfaction is crucial to the present and future success of Telikom PNG.
 The company is currently a government-owned monopoly, but soon the company will be privatized and the telecom market of Papua New Guinea will be opened to free competition.
 In the short term, Telikom PNG has an obligation to serve the public; in the long term, the company needs to be competitive in the free market.

 A successful business strategy for Telikom PNG required improved uptime and increased customer satisfaction, and that required real-time network monitoring.

 "We want to monitor our alarms on a real-time basis, whether it's discretes or ASCII.
-That's primary.
+That's main.
 The format of the reports is secondary.
-The primary thing is real-time monitoring, being able to look at it from bird's eye and seeing the entire network," said Windu."The T/Mon Exceeded Our Expectations"
+The primary thing is real-time monitoring, being able to look at it from bird's eye and seeing the entire network," said Windu."The T/Mon Exceeded Our Expectations."